Neurologic Physical Therapy Residency Program

 St. Jude Medical Center has three indoor therapeutic pools, a pediatric gym with rock climbing wall, wheelchair seating and positioning clinic, a full spectrum gym, a simulated apartment, wellness community fitness, cognitive recovery day program, driving simulator and full auditorium for professional conferences and lectures.
 St. Jude Medical Center offers a wide variety of programs to assist our neurological population with their life roles: adapted driver’s training, cognitive recovery day program, RTI bike program, exoskeleton gait training program, hand program, upper extremity recovery program, cancer rehab program, pelvic floor program, bowel and bladder program, pain management program, concussion program, vestibular program, aquatic program, physician clinics and variety of diagnosis-specific support groups.
 St. Jude Medical Center is dedicated to serving the community in mind, body and spirit.

 What are resident-directed activities?

 The resident and mentor will establish activities within the first few months of residency tailored to learning needs and preferences.
-Activities could be case studies presentations, leading journal club, program development, and/ or research.
-Resident will have the opportunity to participate in specialty clinics; wheelchair seating and positioning, rehab medicine clinic, and orthotic clinic.
-The resident will be expected to complete two live patient exams, four case study presentations, two in-services, lead six journal club, complete a final project, pass final exam and Neuro Consortium final exam with 80 percent or better.
+Activities could be case studies presentations, leading journal club, program development, and/or research.
+Resident will have the opportunity to participate in specialty clinics: wheelchair seating and positioning, rehab medicine clinic, and orthotic clinic.
+The resident will be expected to complete two live patient exams, four case study presentations, two in-services, lead six journal club, complete a final project, and pass final exam and Neuro Consortium final exam with 80 percent or better.